 - Panic mode — lock your account in case of a security breach, and

 - Private workspaces — control access to workspaces.

-There is an option of adding guests in monday.com, with 4 guests in the Standard plan, and an unlimited number of guests in more expansive plans.
+Asana is more generous with the guest access too — you can invite an unlimited number of guests in all paid plans.
+In contrast, monday.com offers 4 guests billed as 1 seat in the Standard plan and an unlimited number of guests only in higher plans.

 On Asana’s support page, you can find: